dcharlaftis/dockerNodeHello/README.md

 NOTE: To clear all the containers run:
 $node dockerNodeHello.js --remove all

-## 7. Display containers status

-Show a list of all  running containers.

-$node dockerNodeHello.js -s
-or
-$node dockerNodeHello.js --status

-## 8. Display containers performance
+## 7a.
+Display containers performance

 Show the resource consumtion of each container (%CPU, memory, etc).